SAS-Systems/Unveiled-Documentation/SRS/UC5_Register.md

-# Unveiled - Use-Case Specification: Switch user
+# Unveiled - Use-Case Specification: Register

 ## 1. Use-Case Name
 Register for a new account on our hompage.